 - Object Relations Theory

-Students complete a thesis on a psychoanalytic theme for submission at the end of the programme.
+Students complete a dissertation on a psychoanalytic theme for submission at the end of the programme.

 Applications are normally accepted only from persons with a first or upper second class degree in an appropriate arts, social science or science subject or other subject which provides some basis for this course.